top of page

 I remember thinking, I'm here in this hospital, on a postpartum wing, after giving birth (naturally), without my son.

-Then I remember getting pissed off when they brought me a box (memorial) of my son's footprints, and a few other things...
-I remember thinking that this was NOT going to be enough for me to remember him with.
+Then I remember getting pissed off when they brought me a box (memorial) of my son's footprints and a few other things...
+I remember thinking this would NOT be enough for me to remember him.

-But seeing me now, you probably couldn't understand how I was able to find an ability to live after such a loss.
-A loss that impacted not only my physical but my mental.
+But seeing me now, you probably couldn't understand how I was able to find the ability to live after such a loss.
+A loss that impacted not only my physical but also my mind.
 But I found a way to process the loss in stages...

 STAGE ONE: ANSWERING THE QUESTIONS

-Whenever you experience a tragedy you have several questions.
-You wonder why it happened to you, why death came to the individual you lost?
-You ask yourself what is the lesson in all of this?
-But the more questions you ask, without answering them, the more you punish yourself.
-Because asking yourself questions you can't answer will certainly drive you insane or into a state of depression...
+Whenever you experience a tragedy, you have several questions.
+You wonder why it happened to you and why death came to the loved one you lost.
+You ask yourself, what is the lesson in all of this?
+But the more questions you ask without answers, the more you punish yourself.
+Because asking yourself questions you can't answer will undoubtedly drive you insane or into a state of depression...

 And that is where I found myself, severely depressed.

-Reflecting now, I think it's crazy how we believe that we can handle things, we've never experienced.
+Reflecting now, I think it's crazy how we believe we can handle things we've never experienced.

-Because when you actually experience something great enough to kick you so hard that you had no choice but to fall, you find yourself in hole you can't get out of...
+Because when you experience something significant enough to kick you so hard that you have no choice but to fall, you find yourself in the hole you can't get out of...

 How do you answer the questions?

-love for God, my belief that he would never put more on me than I can bear, and understanding that everything happens for a reason, were the only things that helped me be ok with leaving some questions unanswered.
+As a spiritual being raised in Christian values, I believe that God would never put more on me than I can bear.
+Understanding that everything happens for a reason was the only thing that helped me be ok with leaving some questions unanswered.
 There's no right or wrong answer, especially considering everyone does not live by the same principles.
-But in order to make it to stage two, you have to understand that you may not get the answers to your questions at all.
-So you have to figure out a way to answer them without actually, getting answers.
+But to make it to stage two, you must understand that you may not get the answers to your questions.
+So, you have to figure out how to answer them without getting answers.

-I know for me, my faith, my will to live and love again, reassured me in my darkest hour, that everything happens for a reason, and while that reason may not always be known, I believed that it's purpose was to make me better somehow, and that my God would not put more on me...
+My faith, my will to live and love again, reassured me in my darkest hour that everything happens for a reason.
+While that reason may not always be known, I believed its purpose was to make me better and that my God would not put more on me.

-The greatest lesson of stage one, is that you MUST ACCEPT that you won't know the answer to all the questions that you are asking yourself.
-You have to accept that some things are, just because God ordered your steps, and said so.
-And you have to be of strong face, to accept that's probably the only explanation that you will ever receive.
+The greatest lesson of stage one is that you MUST ACCEPT that you won't know the answer to all the questions you are asking yourself.
+You have to accept that some things are just because God ordered your steps and said so.
+And you have to be of strong faith to admit that's probably the only explanation you will ever receive.

 STAGE TWO: TRYING TO ACCEPT THE REALITY OF THE LOSS